m-mahgoub/cutnrun/README.md

 nextflow run test.nf -profile slurm,docker
 ```

-### Test run can be performed by:
+### Test run:
-1. Cloning the repository
+1. Clone the repository
-2. Running the previous commands in environment satisfying requirements.
+2. Run the previous commands in any environment satisfying the requirements.
 3. Output from test run should be generated in a directory named "results".
 If the test run is successful, "results" directory should be identical to the directory named "testOut"

 ## Credit: